Chapter 2: Features of Connective and Binding Interactions

 The properties a bond displays in its own right are termed its emergent properties.
 It is the emergent properties of water that makes it different to an unbound mixture of hydrogen and oxygen.
 We can say that water emerges from a bonding of hydrogen and oxygen.
 Some of the emergent properties of a bond may be entirely novel - not displayed by any of the bond's constituent objects - while some may be shared with its constituent objects, or there may be properties of the constituent objects missing from the bond's display.

 The properties displayed by a connective on the other hand, are not any different to those of its participating objects.
 A connective does not have emergent properties.
-A connective displays the properties of its participating objects, perhaps summed as a group, but does not have emergent properties of its own.
-In the above example, the mixture of two connectives, 50 litres of hydrogen gas with 25 litres of oxygen gas, is itself a connective gas, having a combined volume of 75 litres - the simple sum of 50 and 25 - and the properties of the mixture (in the absence of the spark) are not any different to the properties of hydrogen gas and oxygen gas mixed together.
+A connective displays the properties of its participating objects, perhaps summed as a group, but does not have properties other than those of its participating objects.
+In the above example, the mixture of two connectives, 50 litres of hydrogen gas with 25 litres of oxygen gas, is itself a connective gas, having a combined volume of 75 litres - the simple sum of 50 and 25 - and the properties of the mixture (in the absence of the spark) are not any different to the properties of hydrogen gas and oxygen gas.

 Though molecules of water are bonds of hydrogen and oxygen atoms, a collection of water molecules is a connective - a liquid - at room temperature.
 Simply because hydrogen and oxygen atoms have bonded does not preclude the emergent water molecules - as objects in their own right - interacting connectively.
 Freezing the water would indeed cause the water molecules to bind together into crystals of ice, which would have emergent properties very different to those of liquid water.